 ASHPs are also part of the UK government’s Domestic Renewable Heat Incentive (RHI).
 This initiative offers quarterly cash payments to homeowners who install and utilise ASHPs as part of their heating methods, in order to promote greener energy.

 Both ground source heat pumps with underfloor heating systems are known for their exceptional energy efficiency.
 Radiators, in contrast, must generate substantial heat to warm a room due to their relatively small surface area.
-Underfloor heating systems, however, cover the entire floor plan of a room, making them highly effective at lower heat levels.
+Underfloor heating systems, however, cover the entire floor plan of a room or with multi zone underfloor heating you can cover multiple areas, making them highly effective at lower heat levels.

 But what factors influence their efficiency when working together?
 Switching from a boiler with underfloor heating to a heat pump requires specific design considerations.
 While a boiler system continuously generates new heat, a heat pump recycles existing warmth, which demands careful attention to reducing heat loss in homes with both the flow and return of the underfloor heating system.
 Larger piping and closer spacing, along with designs that evenly warm the return, are critical to maintaining consistent temperatures.